bsc-iitm/python-textbook/docs/chapter-4/lesson-4.2.md

 x_squared = square(x)
 ```

 We are using the same name for both the parameter of the function `square` and the argument passed to it.
 This is a bad practice.
 It is always preferable to differentiate the names of the parameters from the names of the arguments that are passed in the function call.
-This avoids confusion and makes code more readable.
+This avoids ambiguity and makes code more readable.
 At this stage, you might be wondering how the variable `x` inside the function is related to the variable `x` outside it.
 This issue will be taken up in the next lesson on scopes.
 The above code could be rewritten as follows:

 ```python linenums="1"
 def square(num):